Herbal therapy, nutrition & lifestyle

 |fatigue||women's health issues|

-The main concept is that every person is born with a unique constitution that is called Prakruti in Sanskrit.
-In the first approximation, you can think of it as a certain combination of genes, although the concept of Ayurvedic constitution is broader than that.
-This “constitution at birth” (Prakruti) represents the balanced state (this is a simplified model, so we are not talking about congenital diseases here).
+The main Ayurvedic concept is that every person is born with a unique constitution that is called Prakruti in Sanskrit.
+In the first approximation, you can think of it as a certain combination of genes.
+This “constitution at birth” (Prakruti) represents the balanced state.
 Due to multiple factors and events, the person’s state can deviate from the original balance and become imbalanced; this imbalanced state is called Vikruti in Sanskrit.
 The aim of all Ayurvedic manipulations is to restore the original balanced state from the imbalanced.

 What is Ayurvedic medicine?